 In line with this MCMs objective to convey information and change behavior surrounding stormwater initiatives, the BMPs described above all have target frequencies and measurable goals to determine the efficacy of the program.
-These are summarized for each BMP in Table 4-3.
+A public education and outreach memorandum was developed as a part of the Year 4 Permit Requirements.
+This memorandum is provided in Appendix I. These are summarized for each BMP in Table 4-3.